 The Computer Science major at CSUB has three pathways that lead to a B.S. in Computer Science.
-The traditional Computer Science program follows the guidelines recommended by the Association for Computing Machinery (ACM) and the Accreditation Board for Engineering and Technology (ABET).
+The traditional Computer Science program follows the guidelines recommended by the Association for Computing Machinery (ACM).
 The Computer Information Systems concentration is intended for training application programmers or for those who wish to apply computer science in another discipline.
 The Information Security concentration is intended for students who wish to pursue a career in information assurance and security, either with government agencies or with industry.
 Students in the three pathways will take different advanced courses of their choice.
 A Computer Science minor is also offered.